j2clark/jstream/transform/kinesis-firehose/config/README.md

 s3ext-destination expands in s3-destination, and utilizes the data payload to define the s3 prefix

-There are several significant differences from simple example, starting with configiuration: instead of `S3DestinationConfiguration` we use `ExtendedS3DestinationConfiguration`
+There are several significant differences from simple example, starting with configuration: instead of `S3DestinationConfiguration` we use `ExtendedS3DestinationConfiguration`

 We have added a new path segment, `symbol=!{partitionKeyFromQuery:symbol}/` which is pulled from json payload